vishal-muralidharan/BitHab/README.md

 ## ✨ Features

-- **One home base** that shows today’s activities, notes, goals, reminders, and calendar in a single glance.
+- **One home base** that shows today's activities, notes, goals, reminders, and calendar in a single glance.
 - **Notes that remember** with instant save, date shortcuts, and buttons that stay visible even when the text is long.
+- **Lists for everything** with checklists, todos, numbered or bulleted formats, all editable inline with sub-items.
 - **Activity streaks** that track main tasks and sub tasks while colouring the calendar so progress is easy to spot.
-- **Goals at a glance** with simple status colours for what’s pending, in motion, or done.
+- **Goals at a glance** with simple status colours for what's pending, in motion, or done.
-- **Reminders that nudge** highlighting what’s coming up next and what needs your attention right now.
+- **Reminders that nudge** highlighting what's coming up next and what needs your attention right now.
 - **Focus timer** for distraction-free sessions that adapts to the theme you choose.
 - **Themes for every mood** including dark/light switches that update the whole app smoothly.
 - **Built for phones and laptops** with responsive layouts and quick access buttons wherever you are.